 Continue to be pro-active in our approach to speeding vehicles.
 We will target specific locations as identified by the local community.

-We will continue to act upon community intelligence in relation to the use and supply of drugs.
+We will continue to act upon community intelligence in relation to the use and supply of drugs.’

 Ward Area – Morley North

-Speeding is still the most commonly raised issue in the Morley North ward.
+Speeding is still the most raised issue in the Morley North ward.
 Gildersome in particular as a main arterial route used also by pedestrians.
 We have officers trained in the deployment of approved speed measuring devices.
 We have been and will continue to deploy such officers in these areas of concern, at the relevant times as identified from community reports and intelligence for speeding.
 We will enforce the speed limit where there is a persistent problem and advise where there is an emerging, lower problem with minor breaches.
 This will depend on a range of factors, but essentially will be dynamically risk assessed around the roads use and nature of that breach.
 This is already registered as a problem-solving investigation, which is monitored and reviewed on a regular basis.
 Also, HGV vehicles using a route as a cut through (not there to deliver in the village) is an issue.
 We will gather evidence of this and deal with offenders where operational commitments allow.

-We had a recent spate of burglaries in the Drighlington area which now seem to have dropped off.
+We have had a recent spate of vehicle crime in the Churwell area which now seem to have dropped off.
 However, we are working hard to try and prevent these from rising again.
 It’s a difficult issue to police for NPTs as often they are in the early hours of the morning when NPTs are not always on duty.
-Our Response colleagues are carrying out proactive patrols as are you local NPTs (sometimes in plain clothes) looking for those engaged in suspicious activity to try and disrupt and prevent and detect such crimes.
+Our Response colleagues are carrying out proactive patrols as are your local NPTs (sometimes in plain clothes) looking for those engaged in suspicious activity to try and disrupt and prevent and detect such crimes.
 Wherever we get credible evidence, we will also look to gather this and arrest any persons we identify as involved in such activity, always with a view to trying to secure a charge to court for such individuals when enough evidence exists.

 Ward Area – East Ardsley and Robin Hood